bolaft/diannotator/README.md

 Updates the name of the label or qualifier used for the active segment, on the active layer.
 All segments annotated with this label or qualifier will be affected.

-#### Filter By Label : `Control F`
+#### Filter : `Control F`

-Displayed segments are filtered to only display those bearing the same annotation as the active segment for the active layer.
-If the segment doesn't have a label on the active layer, the filter is created to only display segments bearing the same legacy annotation for the active layer.
-Using this command again will remove the filter and display all segments.
+Filters the collection by label, legacy label, layer, legacy layer, qualifier or legacy qualifier.

 #### Add Note : `Control N`